marcelo-schreiber/COVIDados/README.md

 A website made with react.js showing covid-19 cases and deaths in all brazilian states.

-This repository was uploaded without node_modules, add one and then do the aove:
+This repository was uploaded without node_modules, add one and then do the bellow instructions:

 ## API